-Every minor who travels outside of the U.S. needs to be in possession of a valid U.S. passport.
-Applications for a child passport must be submitted in person and involve providing substantial documentation in order for a passport to be issued.
-Following are the necessary requirements that must be fulfilled by those applying for a passport on behalf of a minor child who is under 16 years of age.
+Every minor traveling outside the U.S. needs to be in possession of a valid U.S. passport.
+Applications for a child passport must be submitted in person.
+It involves providing substantial documentation in order for a passport to be issued.
+Below are the necessary requirements when applying for a passport on behalf of a minor or child under the age of 16.

 Evidence of Citizenship

 The following documents meet the official criteria for primary evidence of U.S. citizenship:

 This certificate must:

 - place of birth issued by the city, county, or state in which the child was born

 - full names of the parent or parents

 - must have been filed with the registrar’s office within one year of the birth

 - it must contain the seal of the registrar